 Common Mistakes and Misconceptions

-Solution 2: It’s logical to think that the game you had at a lower limit will beat the next limit up and most of the time, it will but if you’re not tightening up a little when you first take a shot at a higher limit, you’re going to find yourself feeling the pressure more with the marginal hands/close spots and the pure $$ amounts involved will often force you to play much weaker, particularly post flop.
+It’s logical to think that the game you had at a lower limit will beat the next limit up, and most of the time, it will, but if you’re not tightening up a little when you first take a shot at a higher limit, you’re going to find yourself feeling the pressure more with the marginal hands/close spots, and the pure $$ amounts involved will often force you to play much weaker, particularly post-flop.
 So, try to protect yourself from some of the tougher spots until you’re more comfortable with the extra money you’re playing for.

-Solution 4: When you first move up, be prepared to sacrifice your expected hourly rate increase for a little while whilst your get your bearings at your new limit.
+When you first move up, be prepared to sacrifice your expected hourly rate increase for a little while whilst you get your bearings at your new limit.

 As previously discussed, you’re likely to be nervous/anxious, so reduce both of those emotions by easing the pressure of both feeling as though you’re in tougher games (by table selecting carefully) and rushed because you really should be taking more time over hands when you’re dealing with numbers you’re not typically used to dealing with.

-If you were 8 tabling $5nl, start by 4 tabling $10nl OR drop to 6 tabling $5nl whilst mixing in 2 $10nl games, slowly increasing the ratio until $10nl becomes your main game.
+If you were eight tabling $5nl, start by 4 tabling $10nl OR drop to 6 tabling $5nl whilst mixing in 2 $10nl games, slowly increasing the ratio until $10nl becomes your main game.

-There is no rush when moving up, games aren’t going anywhere, so you don’t need tp make it such a huge leap.
-Make life easier for yourself in he short term to allow yourself the best chance of long term success.
+There is no rush when moving up; games aren’t going anywhere, so you don’t need to make it such a huge leap.
+Make life easier for yourself in the short term to allow yourself the best chance of long-term success.